zdravkov/kendo-docs/getting-started/mobile/listview/pull-to-refresh.md

 ---
-title: Use the ListView of Kendo UI Mobile with pull-to-refresh
+title: Pull to refresh
+previous_url: /howto/howto-use-the-mobile-listview-with-pull-to-refresh
+position: 3
 ---

-# How-To: Use the ListView of Kendo UI Mobile with pull-to-refresh
+# Use the Mobile ListView with pull-to-refresh

-In this how-to, we will examine how to use the [ListView](/api/mobile/listview) of Kendo UI Mobile with enabled pull-to-refresh.

-The Kendo Mobile ListView widget is used to display flat or grouped list of items.
-It can be either used in unbound mode by enhancing an HTML ul element, or bound to a DataSource instance.
+The Kendo UI mobile ListView widget is used to display flat or grouped list of items.
+It can be either used in unbound mode by enhancing an HTML `UL` element, or bound to a DataSource instance.

 'Pull to refresh' pattern solves the problem when the developer has to display a data with dynamic character.

 ## Create a Mobile ListView with pull-to-refresh

-** In order to proceed with this "How-to", you will need to know how to build [Kendo Mobile application](/howto/build-apps-with-kendo-ui-mobile).

-Let's see how the Mobile ListView works by building a simple example that integrates the Twitter API.
+Let's see how the mobile ListView works by building a simple example that integrates the Twitter API.

 First, we'll define a target HTML element such as a list: